radius-project/radius/docs/content/tutorial/dapr-microservices.md

 - Defines an application resource with the variable name of `app`
 - Assigns the name `dapr-hello` to the application resource that will be created

-The syntax of Bicep is similar to JSON with a few differences.
-Declarations start with `resource`.
+Declarations in Bicep start with `resource`.
 They also declare a variable, and assign a resource type, and then are followed by an equals-sign `=` and then an object.

 {{% alert title="💡 Declarations" color="primary" %}}
 Declarations in Bicep have symbolic (variable) names associated with them.
 The variable name `app` could be used in this file to reference the application in other declarations.
 The value of the `name` property (`dapr-hello`) is what will be used to identify the application during management operations.
 {{% /alert %}}

-An object (after the equals-sign) is similar to a JSON object.
+{{% alert title="💡 Bicep Syntax" color="primary" %}}
 Objects in Bicep don't need quotes around property names like in JSON.
 Properties in Bicep are separated by newlines, not commas.
 In general Bicep will require less typing than the equivalent JSON but they can express similar structures.

-{{% alert title="💡 Indentation" color="primary" %}}
 While Bicep uses newlines to separate properties and other syntax, it is not sensitive to indention like YAML is.
 By convention Bicep uses 2 spaces for indentation, but it is just a convention and not required.
 {{% /alert %}}